igorpzanin/Img-uploader-for-s3-bucket/readme.md

 >     cd ../..

 2) Copy the archive to s3 bucket
->     aws s3 cp script.js s3://front-bucket1337/             #or your actual bucket name
+>     aws s3 cp script.js s3://front-bucket1337/

+* If you changed the frontend bucket name, you must change "front-bucket1337" for your current bucket name in the command ahead